 Trekking in Nepal is world famous and for a good reason.
-It’s a truly amazing place for wonderful activities like hiking, touring, mountaineering, and trekking in the Himalayas.
+Nepal is a truly amazing place for wonderful activities like hiking, touring, mountaineering, and trekking in the Himalayas.

 Yearly, Nepal attracts a large number of trekkers.
-There are nearly more than 200 trekking routes that are legally opened for foreign tourists.
+You can choose among 200 trekking routes that are legally opened for foreign tourists.

-There are thousands of wonderful hiking trail that can’t be explored via out the year.
+There are thousands of wonderful hiking trails you can explore throughout the year.

 The best part of trekking in Nepal is there is no any seasonal constraints throughout the year.